 Ensuring that one leaves behind instructions for how digital assets are to be handled is extremely important.
 That’s because in many cases ignoring digital assets in a will could leave loved ones locked out of important accounts.
 Without a will specifying who has access to such accounts then generally the terms of service agreements for those accounts determine what happens to them.
 In most cases, those terms ban anybody from accessing the account who isn’t the account owner – even after the account owner has passed away.

 For example, as CBS News reports, one family found out the hard way how devastating a lack of a digital estate plan can be.
 When the 62-year-old father of the family fell into a coma, he later awoke unable to remember the password to his Yahoo account.
 The family was blocked from accessing the account and because the man’s businesses were tied to his Yahoo account, his business ultimately collapsed.

 Making a digital estate plan

 As MarketWatch notes, there are a few simple steps that one can take to make an effective estate plan.
 What happens to one’s digital assets should be written, in detail, into a will.
 The will should specify who is to be granted access to such accounts and what the nature of that access is.
-For example, the executor may be given access to one’s email account, but not be allowed to read personal emails.
+For example, the Will Attorney can give the executor access to one’s email account, but not be allowed to read personal emails.